tomsaunders98/CovidTests/README.md

 * Testsviz.r (visualisation in R)

 ## Help me out
 I'm on twitter at [@tomandthenews](https://twitter.com/tomandthenews).
-If you have any questions/suggestions etc. don't hesitate to tweet me or send me a DM.
+If you have any questions/suggestions please let me know!